osklunds/kanji-cards/README.md

 Convert the new svg files to png.
 Now they can be drawn using libharu.

 Use magick++ instead of system() call

+# todos

+Put header description of all hpp files that give a high-level understanding of what the file/class does.